-Compassionate bereavement support in Scotland
+Compassionate bereavement support across Scotland

 Everyone experiences bereavement at some stage in their life, whether it's the death of a parent, a loved one, a friend or child.
 The experience often means that our lives will never be the same again.
 Sometimes the feelings - the despair, loneliness or even guilt - may overwhelm us, so much so that we need help.
 In time, and with support, we can work through such feelings and learn to live with our loss.